Mikhail Gurevich (chess player)

 Mikhail Gurevich (Михаил Наумович Гуревич; born 22 February 1959) is a Soviet-born Belgian chess player.
 He was a top ten ranked player from 1989 to 1991.
 Gurevich became an International Grandmaster in 1986, and is currently an FIDE arbiter and senior trainer.

 Chess career

 Early years

 Gurevich won the Ukrainian Chess Championship in 1984 and became USSR Champion in 1985, controversially taking the title from co-winners Alexander Chernin and Viktor Gavrikov on tiebreak points' This was after a three-way playoff had been organized and all the game results were draws.
 He was not allowed to leave the country, however, to participate in the Interzonal, and Gavrikov and Chernin went in his place.
-According to Gurevich, a Jew, the KGB prevented his journey to the West while they expected he would defect to Israel. {New in Chess, 1991, nr.6, p.
-61)].
+According to Gurevich, a Jew, the KGB prevented his journey to the West while they expected he would defect to Israel.

 Gurevich was awarded the International Master title in 1985, and became an International Grandmaster in 1986.
 In 1987 he was first at Moscow ahead of Oleg Romanishin and Sergey Dolmatov.
 He finished second at Leningrad after Rafael Vaganian, but ahead of Andrei Sokolov and Artur Yusupov.